 The crowds were absolutely electric and amazing.
 I have never run a race where so many people cheered on the sideline.
 I ran cross-country in high school and the only people that cheered at these races were other runners from our team, our coaches, and parents and an occasional friend.

 This was amazing to have over a million spectators over the 26.2 mile.
-Most often these people were there to cheer for their friends or family member, but they yelled encouragement for everyone.
+Most often these people were there to cheer for their friends or family member, but they yelled encouragement to everyone.
 It was great to be supported by so many random people that I did not know and did not know me.
 One touching moment was passing a retirement home on Sheridan Avenue.
 The retirees waved and smiled from their wheelchairs out their window.
 I waved and smiled to these elderly viewers.